 As such just increasing folate intake may not be the best process, rather taking a holistic approach and activating all parts of the pathway to encourage proper cycling may be the way forward.

-I hope the above post has helped you understand how the MTHFR enzyme functions and how to common SNPs can lead to a reduction in its activity.
+I hope the above post has helped you understand how the MTHFR enzyme functions and how common “mutations” can lead to a reduction in its activity.

 However, a rapid, easy test for elevated homocysteine is available for those who are concerned, or those who know they carry one of the above SNPs.
 If levels are found to be elevated a holistic supplement containing methlyfolate and numerous B vitamins may be preferred to folate alone.